 2. Click the NEW button at the top of the navbar and then select New Roadmap in the dropdown.

 3. In the Create Roadmap dialog, enter a Title and select a Fiscal Year-End.

 4. Click Create.

 The first view you get of your new roadmap is the Items Table.

 Because you started from scratch, your roadmap has no data, and so the Items Table is empty except for the header row.
 You'll learn how to add items to your roadmap in the next step of the tutorial, Create and import items.

-Note that the Items Table has three default fields: Items, Description, and Date.
-All Roadmunk roadmaps have these three key fields and they can't be deleted.
+Note that the Items Table has two default fields: Items and Date.
+All Roadmunk roadmaps have these two key fields and they can't be deleted.
 You'll learn how to add other fields to a roadmap in step 3 of the tutorial, Add and create fields.

 You've just created your first roadmap.
 That was easy, wasn't it?
 Next, let's look at how to create a new roadmap using one of Roadmunk's templates.

 Roadmunk templates quickly get you started with one of over twenty roadmap types including Product, Program, Project, Product Development, Marketing, and more.
 Each roadmap template comes with the recommended fields but is fully customizable so you can make it your own.